 If you experience that friction causes pain during intercourse, a silicone-based lubricant reduces that.
 Silicone has no drying effect unlike water-based lubricants and cannot be absorbed into the body.
 The lubricant will leave the vagina along with your normal secretions.
 Apply silicone cream on the penetrative object to assure the optimum distribution of lubricant in the vagina.
 Increased blood circulation can stimulate mucous membranes.
 You can achieve this by means of vibration, self-stimulation, or pelvic floor exercises.
 (Props & Pearls recommends)

-Discuss with your doctor what is right for you.
+Discuss with your doctor what is best for you.